newrelic/newrelic-dotnet-agent/tests/Agent/IntegrationTests/UnboundedServices/README.md

 **Notes**:

+* There are two subfolders called `linux` and `windows`.
+The `linux` subfolder has Dockerfiles that set up Linux containerized services and can be used with Docker Desktop's WSL2 backend.
+Developers should use these containers in their system as opposed to the ones in the `windows` subfoler which are only intended for our CI.

 * All commands below should be run from a shell (we've tested Powershell and "git-bash") in the same location as this README.
 * Before Docker containers can be used the first time, they need to be built by executing `docker-compose build`.